r57zone/OpenVR-driver-for-DIY/README.md

 Driver for SteamVR, allowing change the rotation of the head with buttons.

 ## Buttons
-NumPad 2 и 8 - turn up and down.
+NumPad 2 и 8 - turn up and down.<br>
-NumPad 4 и 6 - turn left and right.
+NumPad 4 и 6 - turn left and right.<br>
-NumPad 1 и 3 - rotation of the head left and right.
+NumPad 1 и 3 - rotation of the head left and right.<br>
 NumPad 9 - resetting of turns and rotation.

 ## Setup